dladlk/oxalis-bc-preferred-provider/README.md

 Second approach is more stable, as setting property not always help because Security providers could be configured on some earlier stage than the property is set, and it is read only once.

-# Important - Java 21 JCE performs BETTER than BouncyCastle 1.70
+# Important - Java 21 JCE decryption performs similar to BouncyCastle 1.70

-See time measurement on different sizes of random bytes on different java versions here: [SunJCE vs BC performance](https://github.com/dladlk/sunjce-vs-bc-performance/blob/main/README.md)
+See time measurement on different sizes of random bytes on different java versions here: [SunJCE vs BC performance](https://github.com/dladlk/sunjce-vs-bc-performance/blob/main/README.md).
+Java 21 significantly improved performance of decryption, so it has no sense to switch to BC.